 Perhaps not the most functional way to color your lips, given the tendency for our hair to get stuck in the gloss on windy days, this might not become your favorite trend.
 However, given the extra confidence boost that occurs with the added pop of your lips, you may be able to acquiesce.
 And if you still want the intense color that Marni went after, adding gloss as an afterthought can be just an excellent idea.

 The smudged or “blooming” lip so popular in Asian beauty looks is like the antidote to the heavily contoured, ombre lip so popular on Instagram.
 This lipstick application method, which concentrates lipstick in the center of the lip and smudges it outwards, creates a lovely “just kissed” effect that is especially fetching on models who already have lush lips.

-A peachy-pink lipstick was applied softly in the center of the lips at Alberto Zambelli, while the eyes were dusted with either gold or peach shadow.
+A peachy-pink lipstick was applied softly in the center of the lips at Claudia Li, while the eyes were dusted with glossy shadow.
 Because the color was quite light, the effect was youthful, especially when topped with a hint of ombre.
 You can look to Mark Fast and Coach for the perfect example of a K-beauty lip in berry tones.
 The heavily pigmented lipstick was concentrated on the center of the lips and softly blended outwards.
 A few models sported similar lip stains at GCDS, 16Arlington, and La London.